-b) Commercial production
+b.
+Commercial production

-Brazil does not commercially produce GE animals.
-However, commercial Somatic Cell Nuclear Transfer (SCNT) cloning in Brazil is practiced by a small number of companies, mostly under a partnership with EMBRAPA.
-These companies have only cloned cattle for use as elite show and breeding animals.
-And, since May 2009, MAPA changed its regulation to allow the genetic registration of cloned cattle under the Brazilian Zebu Cattle Association (ABCZ), since this breed of animal (Brazilian Zebu, similar to the Brahman in the United States) represents about 90 percent of the cattle base in Brazil.
+Commercial Somatic Cell Nuclear Transfer (SCNT) cloning in Brazil is practiced by a small number of companies, mostly under a partnership with EMBRAPA.
+These companies have cloned cattle for use as elite show and breeding animals.
+Since May 2009, MAPA changed its regulation to allow the genetic registration of cloned cattle under the Brazilian Zebu Cattle Association (ABCZ), since this breed of animal (Brazilian Zebu, similar to the Brahman in the United States) represents about 90 percent of the cattle base in Brazil.